Proactive Steps to Improve Your Thyroid Health (Plus 6 Case Studies!)

 When the thyroid gland isn’t functioning properly, it can have a major impact on the body.

 The most obvious organ system affected by low thyroid function is the endocrine system.
 The endocrine system is responsible for producing hormones, and the thyroid gland is one of the major glands in this system.
-When the thyroid isn’t producing enough hormones, it can lead to an imbalance in the other hormones produced by the endocrine system, resulting in a variety of symptoms.

 Another organ system affected by low thyroid function is the cardiovascular system.
 People with hypothyroidism are at an increased risk for high cholesterol, high blood pressure, and other cardiovascular issues.
 These conditions can lead to an increased risk of heart attack and stroke.